-If you have moved your captured images, you can set an alternate directory in the analyze settings page you can reach from the Options button in the lower right.
-This alternate directory would be prepended to the base of part of the original file path and would be checked if the image file is not in its original location.
+If you have moved your captured images, you can set alternate directory in the input menu to a directory which is the base of part of the original file path.

 Clicking on a Focus segment shows focus session information and displays up the position vs HFR measurements from that session.
 Clicking on a Guider segment shows a drift plot from that session, (if it's guiding) and the session's RMS statistics.
 Other timelines show status information when clicked.